Introduction

 Final Thoughts

 The thing is, just because you have now discovered evidence suggesting another party is at least partially at fault for your accident, it does not mean the insurance company will just roll over and offer you a fair and reasonable settlement to resolve your case.
 You see, it is often the case that you must prepare to take your injury case to trial.
-And in this video about to pop up here, I’ll tell you why preparing to take your injury case the distance can often get you a fair settlement.
+In this video about to pop up here, I’ll tell you why preparing to take your injury case the distance can often get you a fair settlement.

 Lastly, if you’ve been injured in a car accident, slip or trip and fall incident, or dog attack incident in Kentucky, remember: don’t wait.
 Call Tate.